dask/dask/docs/source/array-slicing.rst

 Slicing
 =======

-Dask.array supports most of the NumPy slicing syntax.
+Dask array supports most of the NumPy slicing syntax.
 In particular it supports the following:

 *  Slicing by integers and slices ``x[0, :5]``